yangwu1227/leetcode-ds-algo/stacks_and_queues/monotonic/complexities.md

 The following data structures are used in the algorithm:

-* Two arrays of size $n$ to store the left and right minimum spans, respectively.
+* Two arrays of size $n$ to store the left and right minimum spans, respectively, costing $O(n)$ space.

 * A deque to store the indices of the elements in the input array `x`.

-In the worst case, the deque stores all indices from the input array during either the left or right span calculation.
+In the worst case, the deque stores all indices from the input array during either the left or right span calculations.
 This happens when the input array is strictly increasing or decreasing.

+   - For example, if the input array is `[1, 2, 3, 4, 5]`, the deque after the left span calculation will contain all indices from the input array `[0, 1, 2, 3, 4]`.

+   - If the input array is `[5, 4, 3, 2, 1]`, the deque after the left span calculation will contain all indices from the input array `[4, 3, 2, 1, 0]`.

-The space complexity of the algorithm is therefore $O(n)$.
+Therefore, the overall space complexity of the algorithm is therefore $O(n)$.